-In the photograph I worked the stitches in the shape of a small tree.
-I used Fern Stitch for the trunk.
-I used one strand of light green Persian wool for the leaves and 2 strands of brown crewel wool for the trunk.
+In the photograph, I worked the leaf stitches in the shape of a small tree.
+I used Fern Stitch for the trunk and one strand of light green Persian wool for the leaf stitches.

 Worked in a bluish-green, with two extra leaves on either side of the bottom row, this would make a sweet little Christmas fir tree.
 Stitched on 18 count canvas it would be the ideal size for a greetings card.
 You could even stitch a little star at the top in metallic thread.

-All your motifs can be worked in the same color yarn, or you can vary them, either randomly or in a organized arrangement.
+All your leaf stitch motifs can be worked in the same colour yarn, or you can vary them, either randomly or in an organised arrangement.

-Worked in an overdyed yarn they can resembe a realistic "hedgerow" in a landscape design.
+Worked in an overdyed yarn they can resemble a realistic "hedgerow" in a landscape design.

 But remember leaves do not always have to be green.
-Fiery autumnal shades can add a splash of color to your work!
+Fiery autumnal shades can add a splash of colour to your work!

 The addition of an optional straight stitch down the center, in either the same or a contrasting color, gives the impression of a stem.

 You can also arrange four leaves so that their centers meet, to form a star, cross or flower shape, as shown in the photograph.
 These could be stitched side by side with the squares between them filled with tent stitch.